 We know that the heart is a muscle and muscle responds to exercise.
 Often times when people have a heart attack or any other kind of heart disease, they tend to lose confidence in their exercise ability.

 One of the greatest benefits of cardiac rehabilitation in heart disease is the ability to restore someone’s self-confidence.
 Cardiac rehabilitation in heart disease also restores confidence.

 When you are in a cardiac rehabilitation program, you are typically monitored by nurses or other health care professionals.
 You are attached to a heart monitor and your heart rate and blood pressure are monitored.

-This article will be discusisng inpatient rehab.
+This article will be discussing inpatient rehab.
 Home outpatient rehab is also available through home health agencies.